Jingexz01/Offical_Redmi_Note_11_crDroid/readme.md

 * WFD/Miracast is not supported
 * Mi Pay is not supported
 * NFC may not work (not tested on spesn)
-* FM Radio may not work on certain regional variants
 * **Clean flash strongly recommended**

 ---